The Western Balkans In The European Union

 OPENING IMPULSES BY:

-Josip JURATOVIC, Member of the German Parliament (SPD), Spokesperson of the Subcommittee on Crisis Prevention and Conflict Resolution and Member of the Foreign Affairs Committe, Berlin/Heilbronn (confirmed)
+Josip JURATOVIC, Member of the German Parliament (SPD), Spokesperson of the Subcommittee on Crisis Prevention and Conflict Resolution and Member of the Foreign Affairs Committe, Vice-President of the Southeast Europe Association (Südosteuropa-Gesellschaft –SOG), Berlin/Heilbronn

 The purpose of this panel is to provide insight into the current policy debate about the future approach towards the six Western Balkan states.
 What will be Brussels approach towards the region in the years to come?
 What does Western Europe want from the region – what’s its interests?
 What are possible scenarios for the future development of the region if there will be no promising approach by the EU?
 What are the entry points for a policy debate about a strategy for the future?
 Etc.?

-Viola von CRAMON-TAUBADLE, Member of the European Parliament (Group of the Greens), Member of the Committee on Foreign Affairs, Brussels (confirmed)
+Viola von CRAMON-TAUBADEL, Member of the European Parliament (Group of the Greens), Member of the Committee on Foreign Affairs, Brussels

-Valérie RABAULT, Assemblée Nationale, President of the Group of Partie Socialiste in parliament, Paris (invited)
+Valérie RABAULT, Assemblée nationale, President of the Group of Parti socialiste in parliament, Paris

 Manuel SARRAZIN, Member of the German Parliament (Bündnis 90/die Grünen), Foreign Affairs Committee and